 Field experiences with concurrent daily sessions for the development of the team, including analysis of the team concept, team characteristics, group dynamics, communication patterns, others.
 The conceptual framework of this course evolves around the development of a special project which can be of a clinical, community or organizational nature.
-Instructional methodology will include group exercises for teamwork skill development, group discussions and development of a special project.
+Instructional methodology will include group exercises for teamwork skill development, group discussions and development, group discussions and development of a special project.